You’re probably here because you’ve already bought into collagen.

 Just add scoops of collagen to the base mixture of all these dishes.

 This is also a great way to get your kids consuming collagen!
-Yes, collagen is for kids, too.
-Ensure these treats are gluten-free (our multi collagen powder is gluten-free, so you're covered) and low in total carbohydrate content.
+Yes, collagen is safe for kids (and teenagers!)
+Ensure these treats are gluten-free (our multi collagen powders are gluten-free, so you’re covered) and low in total carbohydrate content.

 The easy and obvious way to take collagen peptides powder, but it’s still very effective!
 Use it as an alternative to your regular protein powder (e.g. whey)